Places Visited: Delhi, Agra, Jaipur, Khimsar, Jaisalmer, Dechu, Narlai, Udaipur

 Explore the narrow alleyways, walled havelis and medieval Jain temples of Jaisalmer Fort on a guided walking tour after breakfast.
 Spend the remainder of the day souvenir shopping, or enjoying the warm desert sunshine back at your hotel.

-Board the coach after breakfast for a half-day drive across the desert to Dechu, where you’ll spend the night in a beautiful, luxurious Samsara Tented Camp – a great place to enjoy the starry skies and remote feel of the Thar Desert.
+After breakfast drive for 5 hours across the desert to Dechu, where you’ll spend the night in a beautiful, luxurious Samsara Tented Camp – a great place to enjoy the starry skies and remote feel of the Thar Desert.

 Passing through a string of small market towns and villages, the drive to Dechu from Jaisalmer yields a vivid impression of life in the Thar Desert.
 You’ll see herds of camels at the roadsides, tended by luxuriantly moustachioed men in voluminous turbans, and groups of women dressed in vibrant saris carrying water and firewood on their heads.